How to Document a Task

-For all of us, in the end, we are not only earning money and having a living as a Digital Marketer, but we're helping other people earn a living as well.
+For all of us, we are not only earning money and having a living as digital marketers, but we're helping other people earn a living as well.

 Adding it to the Task Library

 The documented task must meet the following criteria:

 #3.
 The checklist includes all necessary tools, tips, URLs, and login methods for easy access and smooth execution of the task.

 #5.
-The process is broken down into a sufficient number of easy-to-understand steps that guide users through the task.
+The process involves sufficient steps that guide users through the task.

 #9.
-All anchored text on the page is clickable and directs users to the intended pages or documents.
+All anchored text on the page directs users to the intended pages or documents.